Maud Cunnington: Excavations

-Personal life and honors
+Personal life and honours

-Maud Cunnington was named a Commander of the Order of the British Empire (CBE) in the 1948 Birthday Honours for services to archaeology, the first woman archaeologist to receive the honour.
-However, she had been bedridden since 1947, and suffering from Alzheimer's disease, so she never knew of the accolade.
+Cunnington was named a Commander of the Order of the British Empire (CBE) in the 1948 Birthday Honours for services to archaeology, the first woman archaeologist to receive the honour.
+However, she had limited mobility since 1947, and had developed Alzheimer's disease, so she never knew of the accolade.
 When she died at home a few years later, she left almost all her property (worth £14,000) to Devizes Museum (now Wiltshire Museum).
 This provided for a salaried curator to be appointed for the first time.
-Her husband had died before her.
+Her husband had died in 1950.